 The Tongariro crossing can also be done as a circuit, called Tongariro Northern Circuit, but that will take 3-4 days to complete and will require staying in alpine huts or camping.
-Most of the people settle for 19.4 km long, day journey.
+Most people settle for a 19.4 km long, day journey.

-You should also bear in mind that between October and April there is a 4-hour time restriction for private vehicles at the Mangatepopo Road-end - starting point for the crossing.
+You should also bear in mind that between October and April, there is a 4-hour time restriction for private vehicles at the Mangatepopo road end – the starting point for the crossing.
 People wanting to do the entire hike, which takes an average of 7-8 hours, will need to use shuttle transport.